cylammarco/FLOYDS_pipeline/README.md

 At the command line, these are the options, brackets show the default values.

 ```
 --target_name:      The target name to be queried on the TNS.
 (None)
 --ra:               Right Ascension in decimal.
 Only used if target_name is None.
 (None)
 --dec:              Declination in decimal.
 Only used if target_name is None.
 (None)
 --directory:        Path to store the raw and reduced data products.
 (None)
 --login:            Path to the login details.
 (None)
 --lco_token:        LCO token.
 Only used if --login is None.
+Will ask for one if needed and nothing is provided.
+Will ask for one if needed and nothing is provided.
 (None)
 --tns_bot_id:       TNS Bot ID.
 Only used if --login is None.
 Not used if ra and dec are provided.
+Will ask for one if needed and nothing is provided.
 (None)
 --tns_bot_name:     TNS Bot name.
 Only used if --login is None.
 Not used if ra and dec are provided.
+Will ask for one if needed and nothing is provided.
 (None)
 --tns_token:        TNS token.
 Only used if --login is None.
 Not used if ra and dec are provided.
+Will ask for one if needed and nothing is provided.
 (None)
 --date_start:       The date of the beginning of the night of the observation. ("1900-01-01")
 --date_end:         The date of the beginning of the night of the observation. ("2100-12-31")
+--most_recent_only: Set to reduce the most recently collected spectrum only.
+(False)
 ```

 ## Running the reduction manually or automatically